Rhgodwin/BaseballSignup/README.md

 Version Alpha .05
 -------------------
-Major rework of code to in Class Structure
+Major rework of code to in Class Structure<br>
-Added new classes (regFormClass, teamClass, and playersClass) Change dbFun to dbConnect and only handles db connections
+Added new classes (regFormClass, teamClass, and playersClass)<br>
+Change dbFun to dbConnect and only handles db connections<br>

 TODO